-Kathy specialises in history about the Dorking area, and is responsible for the exhibitions at Dorking Museum.
+Kathy Atherton specialises in history about the Dorking area, and is responsible for the exhibitions at Dorking Museum.
 Her talks include “Suffragettes & Socialists in Surrey”, “Literary Mole Valley”, and “Suffrage and WW1”.

-David writes a weekly history column in the local Woking paper.
-He lives in Guildford and has a wide range of talks including ” “The Rock & Roll Years in Guildford” and “Guildford’s Lost Shops”
+David Rose writes a weekly history column in the local Woking paper.
+He lives in Guildford and has a wide range of talks including ” “The Rock & Roll Years in Guildford”, “Surrey Villages, Past and Present” and “Guildford’s Lost Shops”

-Ian specialises in WW1 German air raids on Britain, based on his own research.
+Ian Castle specialises in WW1 German air raids on Britain, based on his own research.
 His talks include “The night the Zeppelins came: Croydon on the front line” & “The Zeppelin Onslaught: Britain’s Forgotten Blitz”

-Cherrill is a consultant garden historian with an MA in the Conservation of Landscapes, Parks and Gardens from the Architectural Association, London.
+Cherrill Sands is a consultant garden historian with an MA in the Conservation of Landscapes, Parks and Gardens from the Architectural Association, London.
 She also works at Painshill Park and is a trained dancer!

-Sean has a passion for “hidden history” /”history from below” that few learn at school.
+Sean Creighton has a passion for “hidden history” /”history from below” that few learn at school.
 His talks include “Slavery & Abolition”; “The Labour movement in Croydon”; “Friendly Societies”; & “Samuel Coleridge-Taylor”.

-Paul was a major in the Territorial army, and offers a variety of talks on travel, things military and heritage transport in the UK and abroad (he is Vice Chairman of the Darjeeling Himalayan Railway Society.)
+Paul Whittle was a major in the Territorial army, and offers a variety of talks on travel, things military and heritage transport in the UK and abroad (he is Vice Chairman of the Darjeeling Himalayan Railway Society.)
 He now lives in Woking.